Bob-TheBot/BobTimes/mcp_demo/README.md

 # Customer Support MCP Server & Client

-A complete MCP (Model Context Protocol) implementation featuring a FastMCP server for customer support operations and an intelligent client with Claude integration.
+A complete MCP (Model Context Protocol) implementation featuring a FastMCP server for customer support operations and an intelligent client with LLM integration (Anthropic Claude or OpenAI).

 ## Features